patricklafrance/wmfnext-shell/README.md

 #### Remote modules

-For a remote module application to be developed locally and in isolation, there a couple things to do:
+For a remote module application to be developed in isolation, there are a few steps to take:

-1. Create a new `index.tsx` file that will instanciate a `Runtime` instance and register the remote module as a static module
+1. Create a new `index.tsx` file that will instanciate a `Runtime` instance and register the remote module as a static module.
-2. Create a new `App.tsx` component to render the federated application shell
+2. Create a new `App.tsx` component to render the federated application shell.
-3. Add Webpack `public` folder at the root of the project
+3. Add Webpack `public` folder at the root of the project.
-4. Add a new command to serve the app as a local application rather than a federated module
+4. Add a new command to serve the app as a local application rather than a federated module.
-5. Update the Webpack config `entry` file to `index.tsx` rather than `register.tsx`
+5. Update the Webpack config `entry` file to `.src/index.tsx` instead of `.src/register.tsx`.
-6. Replace `ModuleFederationPlugin` by `HtmlWebpackPlugin`
+6. Replace the `ModuleFederationPlugin` with the `HtmlWebpackPlugin`.

-👉 Let's start by creating the new `index.tsx` and `App.tsx` files
+👉 Let's starts by creating the new `index.tsx` and `App.tsx` files:

 ```tsx
 // remote-1 - index.tsx